Facing Overwhelm as an Adult

 Just living life can bring about numerous reasons to be overwhelmed.
 Striving to be a good person who is loving, responsible, and caring, as well as an achiever who is a perfectionist, organized, and prompt, can overwhelm you.
 By being human, you are vulnerable to pain, frustration, and getting overworked and tired.

+You need someone to talk to: a professional who can help you resolve your issues and realize that there is only so much you can do.
 Overwhelm can make you less productive.
 It can make your relationships, health, and work performance suffer.
-It can make you distressed and anxious.
-If you need help, don’t waste time—call for an appointment with an independently contracted counselor at Carolina Counseling Services — Pinehurst, NC, who can help you manage your concerns.
+It can leave you feeling distressed and anxious.
+If you need help, don’t waste time.
+Carolina Counseling Services in Southern Pines, NC contracts with skilled licensed therapists.
+Call now to schedule your first appointment.